Homeschooling in Texas

 Texas Standardized Testing and Test Prep

-Although homeschoolers aren’t required by law to do standardized testing, many families appreciate the opportunity to evaluate how their homeschooler is progressing in comparison with other students at his or her grade level.
-Although never a favorite activity for students, most educational experts agree that testing is a measure of how well students comprehend and apply knowledge.
+Although homeschoolers aren’t required by law to do standardized testing, many families appreciate the opportunity to evaluate how their homeschooler is progressing in comparison with other students at their grade level.
+Most educational experts agree that testing is a measure of how well students comprehend and apply knowledge.
 They also agree that high standards are a worthy goal.
 If you’d like to know more about Texas state assessments and how to prepare for them, you can explore Time4Learning’s Texas STARR test page.

 Why Time4Learning is the Leading Homeschool Curriculum in Texas

-Once you know how to enroll in homeschool in Texas your next big choice is usually what curriculum to use.
-Since the only legal guidelines regarding curriculum are the subjects you should cover – reading, spelling, grammar, mathematics, and good citizenship – the type of program(s) you use are up to you.
+Once you know how to enroll in homeschool in Texas, your next big step is figuring out how to choose the best homeschool curriculum to use.
 Whether you decide to go with a literature-based program, a textbook-based program, or an online curriculum, Texas families have unlimited options to mix and match the best curricula to meet each student’s needs.
 This is why Time4Learning is the leading online curriculum for homeschoolers in Texas:

 - Time4Learning covers all the core subjects that are required by Texas homeschool law.
-Our PreK-12 online curriculum offers standards-based instruction in math, language arts, social studies, science, and more.
+Our PreK-12 online curriculum offers standards-based instruction in the required subjects–reading, spelling, grammar, mathematics, and good citizenship–plus more.